ember-cli/eslint-plugin-ember/docs/rules/no-side-effects.md

 :white_check_mark: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

-Don't introduce side-effects in computed properties.

-When using computed properties do not introduce side effects.
-It will make reasoning about the origin of the change much harder.
+When using computed properties, do not introduce side effects.
+Side effects make it much more difficult to reason about the origin of changes.

+This rule currently disallows the following side-effect-causing statements inside computed properties:

+* `this.set('x', 123);`
+* `this.setProperties({ x: 123 });`

+Note that other side effects like network requests should be avoided as well.

 ## Examples